Blog post by Lisbeth Stahn

 Lisbeth Stahn / Aug 14, 2017

-The Catalan kitchen is an overwhelming gastronomic treasure and at least as breathtaking as the beautiful landscape of the region.
-The food in Catalonia is about the best in Spain and some would probably even dare to say in the whole world.
-Catalonia is also the region in the world with the most Michelin stars, relative to the population.
-So when you live locally in a holiday home, I strongly encourage you to look for Catalan cuisine.
+The Catalan pantry is an overwhelming gastronomic treasure chest, at least as captivating as the region’s beautiful landscapes.
+Food in Catalonia is among the very best in Spain, and some would even say in the world.
+Catalonia is also the region in the world with the highest number of Michelin stars in relation to its population.
+So when you are living locally in a holiday home, I strongly encourage you to go exploring the Catalan cuisine.

-If you are visiting a local Catalan, the cheese will always be put out on the table.
-It can be served as delicious tapas, a starter or even as a dessert and there are usually more of the variety.
-As to make the occasion even more special, it is most likely purchased from the local cheese shop.
-In Catalonia, delicious local cheeses are produced throughout the region.
-And of course you are faithful to your local cheese maker!
-Everywhere cheeses are made of sheep and goat milk, which helps to ensure a huge selection of excellent cheeses.
-Which cheese that is produced in a given place is simply determined by which animals graze on the surrounding fields.
+When you visit a Catalan home, cheese always makes it onto the table.
+It may be served as delicious tapas, a starter or a dessert – and there is usually more than one variety.
+As the finishing touch, it is very likely to come from a local cheese producer.
+Wonderful local cheeses are produced all over Catalonia, and of course people are loyal to their local cheesemaker.
+Everywhere, cheeses are made from sheep’s, goat’s and cow’s milk, ensuring an enormous variety of outstanding cheeses.
+Which type of cheese is produced in a given area simply depends on which animals graze in the surrounding fields.

-When staying at a holiday home in an authentic setting in Catalonia, it should be taken advantage of.
-Therefore, I suggest asking your home owner where the nearest or best local small producer is located and then pick your cheese locally directly from the cheese maker.
-The shops are usually very charming, the price is also very good and the children may have the opportunity to pat the animals and so on.
+When staying in a holiday home in authentic surroundings in Catalonia, you should really make the most of it.
+I therefore suggest asking your host where the nearest or best local small-scale producer is – and then go and buy your cheese directly from the cheesemaker.
+It is usually very cosy, the price is highly attractive, and the children may even get the chance to pet the little goats.

-Earlier on, you would have to travel to the small villages where a specific cheese was produced, but nowadays it is possible to taste several of the delights at small local markets.
-Here it is a law of nature that there is a cheesecake shop.
-Buy enough to enjoy them with some good red wine on the terrace of your Catalan holiday home.
+In the past, you had to travel out to small villages where a specific cheese was produced, but today you can also taste many of these delights at the small local markets.
+It is practically a law of nature that there is a cheese stall – and here you will most certainly have the opportunity to sample the goodies.
+Buy enough to enjoy with a good glass of red wine on the terrace of your Catalan holiday home… and don’t forget a little something for your suitcase too!

-If you want to bring some of the local food products with you home, most cheese coasters also offer to pack the cheeses, so tgat you can save the contents of you’re your suitcase from a fiery smell of cheese - absolutely something that can be recommended.
-Bon appetite!
+If you would like to bring some of the local delicacies home with you, most cheese sellers also offer to vacuum-pack the cheeses.
+This spares your suitcase from an intense cheese aroma – something that is definitely recommended.
+Enjoy!

 Manchego

-Outside of Spain’s borders, manchego is probably the most famous Spanish cheese.
-A real manchego is only made from sheep's milk from the Manchego sheep.
-Today, variations are produced with combinations of sheep and cow's milk.
-If you are looking for a milder manchego, it is an excellent option.
-You must also decide whether you want your Manchego (Sec) or between dry (semi-sec).
-The cheese is stored for up to 12 months, giving it a firm and dry texture with a richly soured taste.
-It is ideally suited for tapas with a good ham, olive and salty almonds.
-It is also a cheese I definitely recommend you store in your fridge in the holiday home.
-It simply makes everything taste a bit more authentic.
+Outside Spain, Manchego is probably the most famous Spanish cheese.
+A true Manchego may only be made from sheep’s milk from the Manchega sheep (and must come from La Mancha).
+Today, variations made from a combination of sheep’s and cow’s milk are also produced, and these can be an excellent alternative if you prefer a milder Manchego.
+You also need to decide whether you want it fully cured (sec) or semi-cured (semi-sec).
+The cheese is aged for up to 12 months, giving it a firm, dry texture and a full, lightly salted flavour.
+It is perfect as tapas with good ham, olives and salted almonds.
+You can hardly go wrong here, and even more delicate palates usually give in.
+It is also a cheese I definitely recommend keeping in the fridge in your holiday home – everything simply tastes a bit more authentic.

 Idiazabal

-Another sheep's milk cheese is Idiazabal, which has a smoked rich flavor and a slightly perfumed aroma.
-It is great for barbecue or a glass of red wine and is known for its orange skin.
+Another sheep’s milk cheese is Idiazabal, which has a smoky, rich flavour and a slightly perfumed aroma.
+It pairs beautifully with grilled food or a glass of robust red wine and can be recognised by its orange rind.
+(It comes from the Basque Country/Navarra – so not Catalan, but truly excellent.)

 Murcia al vino

-Murcia al vino means "the drowned goat" and it is also made from goat's milk.
-The cheese is stored for 45 days and is bathed twice in wine (doesn’t sound bad, right?), giving it a beautiful, red color and a lovely floral taste.
-Taste it .. it's a brilliant cheese!
+Murcia al vino means “the drunken goat” and is indeed made from goat’s milk.
+The cheese is aged for 45 days and is bathed in wine twice during the process, giving it a beautiful reddish colour and a wonderful floral flavour.
+Taste it – it’s a brilliant cheese!
+(As the name suggests, it comes from Murcia.)

 Cabrales

-Cabrales is one of the world's most powerful blue-cheese and a real “men’s cheese”.
-I recommend you test it in front of the swimming pool and jump in if it is too powerful.
-It originates from Picos de Europa in northern Spain and is made of a mixture of cow, goat and sheep's milk.
-It is stored for three to six months in limestone caves, where it sucks the humidity and the cool wind.
-It is sublime for desserts where it is served with a little honey and roasted walnuts or fresh fruit.
+Cabrales is one of the world’s strongest blue cheeses – a real man’s cheese – so you need a bit of courage to take it on.
+I recommend trying it by the swimming pool and jumping in if it’s too intense.
+It originates from the Picos de Europa in northern Spain and is made from a blend of cow’s, goat’s and sheep’s milk.
+It is aged for three to six months in limestone caves, where it absorbs humidity and cool mountain air.
+It is sublime in desserts, served with a little honey and toasted walnuts or fresh fruit.

-From here I wish you a warm welcome and good cheese-hunt on your holiday.
-Visting the small local markets is just an additional charming and authentic activity when you are on holiday in a holiday home.
-You are more than welcome to send me an email at info@sydensferiehuse.dk if you have caught one of the very good of the kind.
+From here, I wish you bon appétit and happy cheese hunting on your holiday.
+Visiting the small local markets is simply an extra charming activity when you are staying in a holiday home.
+You are also more than welcome to send me an email at info@sydensferiehuse.dk if you come across a particularly good one – or if you have a local cheese tip that I absolutely must try next time.